nicksellen/projects/baseNode_docConst.md

 The operational layer essentiually describes everything not described at the constitutional or collective layer.
 It is not centrally documented.
 It could include things such as sub-group agreements, informal agreements or norms (e.g. arranging a workshop.)
 Changes at this layer take the least time and energy and should thus occur at the  the fastest rate.

 ## Resources
 1. The buildings [Kantstraße 20 & 22, 04808 Wurzen](https://www.openstreetmap.org/?mlat=51.36705&mlon=12.74081#map=19/51.36705/12.74081), herein referred to as 'the space'.
-The space is legally held by [Haus Kante Wurzen w.V.](https://yunity.atlassian.net/wiki/pages/viewpage.action?pageId=89144524) (wirtschaftlicher Verein) which is registered with Landesdirektion Sachsen.
+(The space is legally held by [Haus Kante Wurzen w.V.](https://yunity.atlassian.net/wiki/pages/viewpage.action?pageId=89144524) (wirtschaftlicher Verein) which is registered with Landesdirektion Sachsen.)
-1. Items located within the space, unless specified otherwise.
-1. Money and other resources held by the Haus Kante Wurzen w.V.
+1. Money and any other resources held by the Haus Kante Wurzen w.V.
 1. Haus Kante Wurzen w.V. itself.
+1. All items located within the space, unless specified otherwise.

 ## Purposes
 <<<There are two layers here... there is not a singular 'project' that is being supported, but many different ones with similar themes>>>